 What effect is the lighting having?

-When creating theatre lighting, designers need to consider the time and location of the play, both in terms of the play's period and genre, as well as the actual location of the performance.
+When creating theatre lighting, designers need to consider the time and location of the production.
+Both in terms of the productions period and genre, as well as the actual location of the performance.
 The lighting needs to accurately reflect the production's historical, social, and cultural contexts.
-Considering the time and place of the play being written, as well as its setting, will assist you in creating quality theatre lighting designs.
+Considering the time and place of the production being written, as well as its setting, will assist you in creating quality theatre lighting designs.

 Start thinking about lighting and how it looks in different settings, at different times, and with varying conditions of weather.
 Compare images of lighting and compare them using these different criteria.
 How does a fluorescent light compare to candlelight?
 What are the differences between light and sunrise and sunset?
 What changes occur when bright sunlight suddenly gets blocked by clouds?
 Use your findings to create better theatre lighting.